FAXES/easycompile/README.md

 At times file security in your live product is a must have to keep your assets secure in production.
 Over the past few months we have been looking to make this a possibility, this is when we found [Bytenode](https://www.npmjs.com/package/bytenode) on NPM.

-EasyCompile uses Bytenode as its form to complile and secure your files through terminal or via website you can host!
+EasyCompile uses Bytenode as its form to compile and secure your files through terminal or via website you can host!

 ### Uses